openshift/geard/README.md

     $ gear install pmorie/sti-html-app localhost:8080/my-sample-service.1 localhost:8080/my-sample-service.2
     $ gear start localhost:8080/my-sample-service.1 localhost:8080/my-sample-service.2

-The gear daemon and local commands must run as root to interface with the Docker daemon and systemd over DBus.
+The gear daemon and local commands must run as root to interface with the Docker daemon over its Unix socket and systemd over DBus.

+geard exposes *primitives* for dealing with containers across hosts and is intended to work closely with a Docker installation - as the plugin system in Docker evolves, many of these primitives may move into plugins of Docker itself.

 ### What's a gear?

-A gear is a specific type of Linux container - for those familiar with Docker, it's a started container with some bound ports, some shared environment, some linking, some resource isolation and allocation, and some opionated defaults about configuration that ease use.
+A gear is an isolated Linux container and is an evolution of the SELinux jails used in OpenShift.
+For those familiar with Docker, it's a started container with some bound ports, some shared environment, some linking, some resource isolation and allocation, and some opionated defaults about configuration that ease use.
 Here's some of those defaults:

 1. **Gears are isolated from each other and the host, except where they're explicitly connected**